10KGenomics/CellCosmo/docs/rna/pipeline.md

 - stat.txt
 - {SampleName}_summary.tsv

-Note: See the description of each module for the above output file notes
+Note: See the description of each module for the above output file notes.

 ## Arguments
 ```bash